 Tell us: How do YOU plan to stay safe during Pride celebrations in destinations far from home?
 Which resources would you recommend for your LGBTQ travelers?

-Leave your tips in the comments below, and let’s all travel across the globe with some courage and a little more self as we truly are.
+Leave your tips on our Instagram page and let’s all travel across the globe with some courage and a little more self as we truly are.